Skip to main content

 What is a PSA test?

-The PSA test (prostate specific antigen) is a blood test that measures the level of PSA in your blood.
-PSA is made by the prostate gland.
-The PSA level in your bloodstream is measured in nanograms per millilitre (ng/mL).
+The PSA test (prostate specific antigen) is a blood test that measures the level of prostate specific antigen in the blood.
+PSA is a protein which is made by the prostate gland.
+The PSA level in the bloodstream is measured in nanograms per millilitre (ng/mL).
+PSA is made by normal prostate cells but also by prostate cancer cells.

-Had receptive anal intercourse for a period of 48 hours before a PSA test.
-This is an essential requirement for gay, bisexual, and other men who have sex with men.
+• Had receptive anal intercourse for a period of 48 hours before a PSA test.

-Each of these may produce an unusually high PSA result.
+Each of these may produce an unnaturally high PSA result, resulting in unnecessary further investigations.

 Patient picks for Blood tests